broadinstitute/seqr/deploy/mac_osx/README.md

    `cd ${SEQR_INSTALL_DIR}/code/seqr`
    `workon seqr`

 0. Initialize the database.
-This django command creates the database seqr uses for storing users, project and other metatada.
+This django command creates the database seqr uses for storing users, projects and other metatada.
    `./manage.py migrate`

 0. Load data from ${SEQR_INSTALL_DIR}/data/reference_data into the database.
    `./manage.py load_resources`

   This will take ~20 minutes (a sequence of progress bars will show).
   While it's loading, you may want to proceed with the next steps in a new terminal (but remember to repeat all of step 1).

+0. To load the OMIM data, run:
+   `./manage.py load_omim`

 0. Create superuser(s).
 This user will have access to all seqr projects on your development instance.
    `./manage.py createsuperuser   # it will ask you to create a username and password`